Educator Development, International Teachers, Teaching Resources

 Five Ways to be an Exceptional Local Adviser

-Each year, Participate Learning welcomes hundreds of cultural exchange teachers to the United States.
-These visiting international teachers share their culture with students through our dual language and global programs.
-We are committed to providing these teachers with all the necessary resources to ensure that they are well-supported as they transition to a new country.
+Each year, Participate Learning welcomes hundreds of ambassador teachers to the United States.
+These ambassadors share their culture with students through our dual language and global leaders programs.
+We are committed to providing these ambassadors with all the necessary resources to ensure that they are well-supported as they transition to a new country.
 One of the most valuable resources is a local adviser.

-Advisers support new international teachers as they adjust to life in the United States as part of Participate Learning’s cultural exchange program.
-These advisers are fellow teachers who help their colleagues learn about their new community, find a place to live and answer the many questions that invariably come with adjusting to life in a new country.
+Advisers support new ambassadors as they adjust to life in the United States as part of Participate Learning’s programs.
+These advisers are fellow ambassadors who help their colleagues learn about their new community, find a place to live, and answer the many questions that invariably come with adjusting to life in a new country.

-Local advisers are among the first people that new international teachers meet after their orientation.
-Advisers are the first point of contact for teachers, providing support and encouragement as they get acclimated.
+Local advisers are among the first people that new ambassadors meet after their orientation.
+Advisers are the first point of contact for ambassadors, providing support and encouragement as they get acclimated.
 This relationship is the most valuable aspect of their work.
 Learn from several outstanding local advisers about how they make a difference in the lives of their advisees.

 1) Prepare in advance for your advisee’s arrival

 Being an empathetic person, I started looking into the needs of my advisees’ way ahead of their arrival to the United States.
 When I spoke to my advisees while they were in Jamaica, they had questions and were uncertain of what to expect.

 To settle their minds, I went ahead and recommended houses close to their jobs.
 They were able to contact various apartments and speak to different managers who were able to answer their questions and give me a tour of the studios.
 I visited and took pictures of the flats for my advisees.

 This helped them to make their selection on housing coupled with location, affordability, and other amenities before their arrival.
 I believe that nothing should be done or left for the last minute.

 -Madonna Ferguson, ambassador from Jamaica and first year local adviser